-2.2.
+3.1.
 Volume Layout and Hardware

-As can be expected from a version control system, good disk (storage) management is key to maximising data integrity and performance.
-Perforce recommend using multiple physical volumes for each server instance.
+As can be expected from a version control system, good disk (storage) management is key to maximizing data integrity and performance.
+Perforce recommend using multiple physical volumes for each p4d server instance.
 Using three or four volumes per instance reduces the chance of hardware failure affecting more than one instance.
-When naming volumes and directories the SDP assumes the "hx" prefix is used to indicate Helix volumes (your own naming conventions/standards can be © 2010-2020 Perforce Software, Inc.
+When naming volumes and directories the SDP assumes the "hx" prefix is used to indicate Helix volumes (your own naming conventions/standards can be used instead).

-used instead).
 For optimal performance on UNIX machines, the XFS file system is recommended but not mandated.